SebastienWae/debugging-42/docs/debuggers/lldb.md

 - `thread step-over` or `n` will go to the next instruction, but will not step into functions.
 - `thread continue` or `c` will continue the process until the next breakpoint or the end of the program.

-Pressing the `Return` key in LLDB with no command will re-execute the last command you used.
+Pressing the `Return` key with no command will re-execute the last command you used.

 If at any point you want to see where you are in the program, you can use the `process status` command.